 For much of our history, government officials did not treat certain court-curbing measures as categorically different from any other.
 For example, the Republicans who controlled the federal government during the Civil War and Reconstruction turned to a variety of methods to prevent the federal judiciary from undermining their efforts to combat slavery and reunite the country.
-The Republican Congress abolished the federal court in the District of Columbia in order to get rid of judges who were believed to be Confederate sympathizers.
+As we have seen, the Republican Congress abolished the federal court in the District of Columbia in order to get rid of judges who were believed to be Confederate sympathizers.
 Republicans also supported President Lincoln's decision to leave John Merryman in prison, despite Chief Justice Taney's order, and cheered on Wisconsin's defiance of federal court enforcement of the Fugitive Slave Act.
 The Republicans further modified the size of the Supreme Court to promote their political agenda (or, at a minimum, to prevent the Court from interfering with that agenda).
-The Republicans for the supreme Court from interfering with that agenda).
+Republicans are constructed agenda.

 Perhaps not surprisingly, the Republicans were also willing to restrict federal jurisdiction.
 The issue arose most prominently during Reconstruction when William McCardle (who was detained by federal military authorities in Mississippi) filed a habeas corpus petition challenging the constitutionality of the reconstruction laws.
-Congressional Republicans were alarmed; even President Lincoln's appointees on the Supreme Court might doubt the legality of military
+309 Congressional Republicans were alarmed; even President Lincoln's appointees on the Supreme Court might doubt the legality of military